LukePappa/Ourism/text.md

-Fulfillment derived simply from existing is called Ennea.
+Ennea is the fulfillment derived simply from existing.
 One who devotes oneself to cultivating Ennea is an Ourite.